Skip to Content

 Definitions

-These terminology enable us to define the contribution Prisma makes toward creating the conditions for systems-change initiatives to take root.
+These terminologies enable us to define the contribution Prisma makes toward creating the conditions for systems-change initiatives to take root.

 • A transition-oriented project is defined as an intervention in and with place that is not only future-oriented, but also contains within it the stamina1 required to endure and evolve with unpredictable change.

-• Practice is defined as conscious participation and integration, as an ongoing process toward increasing capability of that activity which is being practiced.
+• Practice is defined as conscious participation and integration, as an ongoing process toward increasing capability of a given activity.
 2

-• In this context, liquidity is defined as the capacity of value to move between different organisational contexts without losing meaning.
+• Liquidity is defined as the capacity of value to move between different organisational contexts without losing meaning.

-• Impact networks are defined as any organisation who’s members work locally and simultaneously align and coordinate as one non-local whole.
+• Impact networks are defined as any organisation whose members work locally and simultaneously align and coordinate as one non-local whole.

 • Hubs are defined as a physical node that has continually played a value-adding role in its region over an extended period of time.

-• Teams are defined as local task forces whose projects’ processes generate at least one stream of verifiable unit-of-account.3
+• Teams are defined as local task forces whose projects’ processes generate at least one stream of verifiable measurement (currency).

-• Events are defined as a short-hand to mean a convergence of intention among multiple stakeholder types to evidence alignment across a multi-level organisational structure, from on-the-ground .
+• The term event is used as a short-hand to mean a convergence of intention among multiple stakeholders types to enact and evidence systems transformation.

 Introduction

 Concretely, this paper introduces an open protocol for organising and publishing transformation-oriented events, as a means for creating and evaluating experimentations in regionally-grounded action.
-Finally, we frame this event-protocol as a decentralised accounting system designed to create value liquidity across experimental organisational structures.
+Finally, we frame this event-protocol as a decentralised accounting system designed to create value liquidity across aligned, multi-level networks.

 Footnotes